 Then you're done.

-To prevent automated cron job downloads, MasterCard has implemented anti-spam protection.
+To prevent automated bot downloads, MasterCard has implemented anti-spam protection.
 That is why you'll need to manually repeat this process every time you want to download an updated bin list.

-BONUS TIP: You can find complete VISA and Mastercard BIN list database download directly from GitHub.
+BONUS TIP: You can download complete VISA and Mastercard BIN list database directly from GitHub.
 It is not as fresh as that one on the Mastercard website, but it contains bin list of all credit card brands: Diners Club, JCB, AmEx, Visa...

-eCommThatWorks.com does not offer a BIN lookup page or API service, but GitHub BIN list 2020 database is certainly worth considering.
+eCommThatWorks.com does not offer a BIN check page or API service, but GitHub BIN list 2022 database is certainly worth considering.

 After downloading the international BIN number list, unzip the file and open it using any spreadsheet software (excel, google sheets, calc) and search for a specific BIN.

-There you will find all the details about the credit or debit card issuer.
+There you will find all the details about the prepaid card, credit or debit card issuer.

 To view the details of what data is inside the Mastercard BIN LIST Table, check out the BIN Account Range Table Reference Guide.
 It describes the fields and elements in the Simplified BIN Account Range Table.